raqssoriano/sparcs_descriptive_2022/README.md

  - Check for missing data/values.
  - Remove rows with missing values.
  - Fill missing data with the mean.
- - Verify if the filling the missing data is successful.
+ - Verify if filling the missing data is successful.

 ### **(6) Summary Report and Insights:**